chaiguolong/.vim/bundle/YouCompleteMe/README.md

 #### Option 2: Provide the flags manually

-If you don't have a compilation database, or aren't able to generate one, you have to tell YouCompleteMe how to compile your code some other way.
+If you don't have a compilation database or aren't able to generate one, you have to tell YouCompleteMe how to compile your code some other way.

 Every C-family project is different.
 It is not possible for YCM to guess what compiler flags to supply for your project.
 Fortunately, YCM provides a mechanism for you to generate the flags for a particular file with _arbitrary complexity_.
-This is achieved by requiring you to provide a Python module which implements a trivial function which, given the file name as argument, returns a list of compiler flags to use to compile that file.
+This is achieved by requiring you to provide a Python module that implements a trivial function that, given the file name as an argument, returns a list of compiler flags to use to compile that file.

 YCM looks for a `.ycm_extra_conf.py` file in the directory of the opened file or